 - our department has a strong tradition of online teaching, and the successful candidate must be willing to teach some distance education courses (in addition to face-to-face classes),

 - develop applied field and/or class projects that educate students in anthropological praxis,

 - mentor undergraduate and graduate students,

 - maintain an active research agenda commensurate with UNT’s ambitions and obligations as a Carnegie-ranked Tier One public research university that is also both a Hispanic and Minority Serving institution, and

 - contribute to the service of the department, college, and university.

-Applicants must submit a letter of application describing their qualifications, a statement of research interests, a statement of teaching philosophy, a diversity statement (describe how you incorporate diversity, equity, and inclusion into your research and teaching practices, and how you would contribute to the development of a diverse and inclusive learning community at UNT through teaching and service), a curriculum vitae, and the names of three references with contact information.
-Applicants must apply online at https://jobs.untsystem.edu/postings/64308.
+Applicants must submit a letter of application describing their qualifications, a statement of research interests, a statement of teaching philosophy, a curriculum vitae, and the names of three references with contact information.
+Teaching evaluations are optional at this stage.
+Applicants must apply online at https://jobs.untsystem.edu/postings/73698.